 - For Sale By Owner (FSBO): This keyword will bring up properties that are being sold by the owner, without the involvement of a real estate agent.
 These types of properties are often more negotiable, which could make owner financing more of a possibility.

 Is Owner Financing Right For You?

 Owner financing is another tool in the real estate investor’s tool belt.
-While not a perfect fit in every situation, every investor can benefit from understanding it.
+While not a perfect fit for every situation, every investor can benefit from understanding more about it.
 Begin by educating yourself on your options and then working with other investors or advisers that understand the ins and outs of owner financing.

 At Pine Financial Group, we are real estate investor financing experts.
 We are more than happy to go through the specifics of your deal and discuss possible financing options.